All Episodes

 There's a great deal of evidence that they've been in collusion with big tech to censor speech.

-The FBI then reads that information, then sends it to its agents and uses that information as a predicate to then file warrants to get the information they've already been given.
+The FBI then reads that information, then sends it to its agents, and uses that information as a predicate to then file warrants to get the information they've already been given.

 The problem with this is that it's against the law.

-We have a law called the Electronic Communications Privacy Act from 1986, and that law forbids Facebook and others who have your personal information from giving it to anyone, including the government, unless there is a warrant or a subpoena for it.
+And that law forbids Facebook and others who have your personal information from giving it to anyone, including the government, unless there is a warrant or a subpoena for it.

 So if Facebook's doing this, it's illegal.

-The FBI was quoted in the New York Post article as saying, uh, yeah, they're giving us information, but on foreign actors.
+The FBI was quoted in the New York Post article as saying, yeah, they're giving us information, but on foreign actors.

 Does it involve speech?